2026 Cook Out Clash: Radio

-MRN will cover the radio call for the race, which will also be simulcast on Sirius XM NASCAR Radio.
-Alex Hayden and TBA will call the action from the broadcast booth when the field raced down the front straightaway.
-Dan Hubbard will call the action for MRN when the field raced down the backstretch.
-Steve Post, Brienne Pedigo, and Jason Toy will cover the action for MRN on pit lane.
+MRN covered the radio call for the race, which was also simulcast on Sirius XM NASCAR Radio.
+Alex Hayden and Todd Gordon called the action from the broadcast booth when the field raced down the front straightaway.
+Dave Moody called the action for MRN when the field raced down the backstretch.
+MRN Lead Pit Reporter Steve Post, Chris Wilner & Jacklyn Drake covered the action for MRN on pit lane.